burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Keyword typename
 The typename keyword must be used in three tasks.

-1. Replacing the keyword class with the word typename in the argument type declaration for a template class/function/method.
+1. Replacing the keyword class with the word t`ypename` in the argument type declaration for a template class/function/method.

 ```cpp
 template <typename> struct S{}
 ```

-2. Accessing type names through the scope of the class that is the template argument.
+2. Accessing type names through the scope of the class is the template argument.
 ```cpp
 template <class T> struct S {
   typename T::SomeType a;